axelzwaans/Bear-Ninja-Hunter/README.md

 * **Header**

-    - The game has a simple header with the title of the game.
-The subheading reminds the player that they're supposed to make a choice to play.
+    - The game has a simple header with the title of the game and a subheading that reminds the player that they have to make a choice to start the game.

 ![header](assets/images-readme/header.png)

 * **Game Area**

     - The game area consists of the selection area, where the images represent the choices the player can make.
-Underneath that, the outcomes and scores are displayed.
+Underneath that, the outcomes and scores are displayed, along with some text declaring the winner/loser.

 ![game area](assets/images-readme/game-area.png)